Skip to content

 actionSpecific actions, see the description below

-filtersOptional filters, supporting matching: • Request URL/Method/Header/Content • Response Status Code/HeaderFilters Documentation
+filtersOptional filters, supporting matching: • Request URL/Method/Header/Content • Response Status Code/HeaderFilter Documentation

 • important: !important of type css attribute, increasing rule priority

-• disableUserLogin: Disables displaying the login dialog when a statusCode://401 is set.
+• disableUserLogin: Disables displaying the login dialog when setting statusCode://401.

 Configuration Example